swarwick/saasbuilder-patterns/.github/ISSUE_TEMPLATE/new-saas-pattern-submission.md

 ---
 name: New saas pattern submission
-about: Submit your a new pattern
+about: Submit a new saas pattern
 title: New pattern submission
 labels: ''
 assignees: swarwick